FAQ

 What is the MyShake App?

-The MyShake App is an earthquake warning tool developed by UC Berkeley, in partnership with USGS ShakeAlert and Cal OES.
+The MyShake App is an earthquake early warning tool developed by UC Berkeley, in partnership with USGS ShakeAlert and Cal OES.
+The app is available for mobile devices at no cost through the Google Play store and Apple App store.
 The MyShake App sends a warning to smartphone users that have installed the app in the vicinity of an earthquake as soon as ground sensors detect significant shaking.
-MyShake App users must enable location services on their mobile devices in order to receive earthquake warnings, since the technology only notifies users in the immediate area when shaking occurs.
-The app is available for mobile devices at no cost through the Google Play store and Apple App store.
+MyShake App users must enable location services on their mobile devices to receive earthquake warnings.
+That way, no matter where you happen to be, you can receive an early warning alert.
+Alerts will only go to your device if either your phone location or your chosen HomeBase is in the affected area.

 How does the MyShake App work?